Dinner & Conversation about Conservation, Culture & Development

 440 Talcott Ave, Watertown, MA 02472

-Guests will be seated at a table with one of our ten table hosts—all local experts in topics that engage in different ways with the pressing question of how our society can better live within natural limits.
+Guests will be seated at a table with one of our table hosts—all local experts in topics that engage in dialogue about logical solutions to global problems.
 Each host will lead a thought-provoking guided discussion on the topic of their choice—and everyone seated at the table should expect to participate!
 Read more about each facilitator here!

 EcoLogic would like to extend our thanks to our generous event sponsors: